John Leyden: Biography

 In October 1805, Leyden arrived in Penang (also known as Prince of Wales Island) to recuperate following an illness.
 It was there that he made the acquaintance of Stamford Raffles, then the Assistant Secretary under the Honorable Philip Dundas, the governor of Penang.
 For the rest of his stay in Penang, Leyden took up residence in Raffles’ home and was enamoured with Olivia Raffles, dedicating his poems “Christmas in Penang” and “Dirge of the Departed Year” to her.
 The latter poem is notable for its early usage of the word "Malaya" to refer to the Malay Peninsula.
 Leyden and Raffles shared a common interest in Eastern languages, and it was during this brief stay that Leyden worked on an English translation of the Malay Annals, which was posthumously published with an introduction by Raffles in 1821.

 He would continue his correspondence with Raffles after leaving the island on 17 January 1806.
-While in Calcutta, Leyden recommended Raffles to Lord Minto, Governor General of India, later setting into motion the events of the British invasion of Java in 1811.
-In his letter to Olivia Raffles, dated October 22 1810, he revealed that he had been promoted to the position of Assay Master at the Calcutta Mint, rather than a judgeship.
+While in Calcutta, Leyden recommended Raffles to Lord Minto, later setting into motion the events of the British invasion of Java in 1811.
+In his letter to Olivia Raffles, dated 22 October 1810, he revealed that he had been promoted to the position of Assay Master at the Calcutta Mint.
 He had also settled with Raffles he would be appointed Secretary when Raffles was the Governor of Java.

 In 1811, Leyden joined Lord Minto and Stamford Raffles in the expedition to Java.
 Having entered a library which was said to contain many Eastern manuscripts, without having the place aired, he was seized with Batavian fever (possibly malaria or dengue) and died, after three days' illness, on 28 August 1811.
 He was buried on the island, underneath a small firefly colony, which remains as his tombstone to this day.

 Leyden has importance for the Punjab and the Sikh community.
 Recently surfaced manuscripts in the British Library show he translated Punjabi works into English.
 These have been commented on and discussed by Sikh historian Gurinder Singh Mann from Leicester, UK.
 The Panjab Cultural Association created the website www.drleyden.co.uk and a booklet regarding the project in November 2011.

 The manuscript of Leyden's Journal of a Tour in the Highlands and Western Islands of Scotland in 1800 was published posthumously in 1903.
 It was edited, with a comprehensive bibliography of Leyden's works and manuscripts, by the antiquary James Sinton.